DawidBialek/Todo-List/README.md

 Want to contribute?
 Great!

 ## Todos
- - Write MORE Tests
+ - Add GUI
+ - Add more tables with relations to database
+ - Add tests
- - Add Night Mode
+ - Add REST API

 License